C2SM/git-course/advanced/Exercise_3.md

 touch .gitignore
 ```

 Open the file using a file editor.
 In this file, you can list files, directories, or file patterns to be ignored, one entry per line.
-In order to ignore the HTML file, you can either list it specifically (*README.html*), or use wildcards to tell Git to ignore all HTML files (**.html*).
+In order to ignore the HTML file, you can either list it specifically (*README.html*), or use wildcards to tell Git to ignore all HTML files (*.\*html)*.

 Check the status again.